sgammon/samples-delivery-java/README.md

 ### Devops and Tooling
 - Support is included for Maven and IntelliJ IDEA
 - Support for static analysis via PMD and Findbugs
+- Support for CI via Jenkins (internal) and TravisCI (public, in both Java 7 and 8)
 - Support for auto-generated documentation via Javadoc and Dokka
 - Available both as a CLI tool (`deliverytool`) or library via Maven (`com.onfleet.demo:homework`)
 - Self-documenting `make` should be bootstrap-able from basically nothing, assuming Xcode Tools are installed